 The name of this variety is suggestive; Night Terror OG.
 It’s actually rather specific.
 The name was what attracted me to it, and when I saw the genetic lineage, I was sold.
 I liken this is the type of marketing to what we see for perfume and other cosmetics.
 A precise reach toward a target audience, those suffering from night terrors or insomnia in general.
 Just like the word ‘Eternity’ hits an aging male desperate to cling to his diminishing youth.

 I’ve only grown it once.
 The variety grew like a hybrid, which isn’t saying much.
 It didn’t grow very tall, barely made it above the trellis I had established for the other plants in the tent.
 I don’t have many other pointers about it.
 Mostly because each time I grow something, I realize what a noob I was the previous time I grew.

 Right, ok, so I grew two of these beauts.
 One was magnificent, the other was well, not magnificent.
-When it came to flower time, I noticed that miss Magnificent was actually a mister, so I chucked it in a tent with a plump God Bud 2.0 and turned on the red light.
+When it came to flower time, I noticed that miss Magnificent was actually a mister, so I chucked it in a tent with a plump God Bud 2.0.
 The was intercourse but, as far as I can tell, no money was exchanged.